LIANGTING-WU/ML_Phase_Predictor/README.md

 If you use this classifier to help your research, please cite the following article:

-Liang-Ting Wu, Milica Zdravković, Dijana Milosavljević, Konstantin Köster, Olivier Guillon, Jyh-Chiang Jiang, Payam Kaghazchi*.
-Prediction of Structural Stability of Layered Oxide Cathode Materials: Combination of Machine Learning and Ab Initio Thermodynamics.
-Adv.
-Energy Mater., 2025, Early View. https://doi.org/10.1002/aenm.202505470
+Liang-Ting Wu, Milica Zdravković, Dijana Milosavljević, Konstantin Köster, Olivier Guillon, Jyh-Chiang Jiang, and Payam Kaghazchi*.
+Prediction of Structural Stability of Layered Oxide Cathode Materials: Combination of Machine Learning and Ab Initio Thermodynamics. _Adv.
+Energy Mater_., **2025**, Early View. https://doi.org/10.1002/aenm.202505470

 # ML Phase Predictor